robertjhkay/multinational-retail-data-centralisation809/README.md

 - Extract store data through the use of an API.
 - Retrive and clean the orders table.
 - Retrive and clean the date events data.

+## Milestone 3: Create the Database Schema

+- Develop the star-based schema of the database.
+This includes primary keys created in the tables prefixed with dim and foreign keys in the orders_table to reference the primary keys in the other tables.